Meet Millennial Crooner Ryan DeHues, Whose Heart Beats To A Bossa Nova Rhythm

 Later, Boone paid it forward with his own competition called The Search for America’s Next Great Crooner, which I won at the age of sixteen.

 I soon found myself doing national radio and television.
 I was working with Sinatra’s former PR agency.
-I remember doing an interview with the Associated Press and they didn’t even know what a pop crooner was until they heard me sing.
+And I remember doing an interview with the Associated Press and they didn’t even know what a pop crooner was until they heard me sing.

 It was like a beautiful dream coming to life.
 Thanks to Mr. Boone’s support, I was able to record a couple of albums in L.A. with a full big band, A-list musicians, top-notch studios, and great producers.
 What an honor.